fjsnow/chirp/README.md

                     .channel("announcement")
                     .origin("server-1")
                     .scan("your.main.package")
-                    // rather, if you don't want to use reflection
+                    // rather, if you don't want to automatically register these, or if they have scan set to false
                     // .packet(ExamplePacket.class)
                     // .listener(new ExamplePacketListener())
                     // .converter(Integer.class, new IntegerConverter)